LaconicNetwork/docs.laconic.com/content/service-provider/become-an-sp.md

 uid                 [ultimate] user <hello@laconic.com>
 ```

 and replace the other keys with `0AFB10B643944C22` in the `.vault/vault-keys` file.
+Start the agent: `gpg-agent`.

 then run: `export VAULT_KEY=password` where `password` is the password used for creating the GPG key.